 - Most people concur that now is the right time to buy a home.

 - As opposed to the currently renting, current homeowners believe that now is a good time to buy a house.
-More than 54 percent of people who have never owned a house and more than 63 percent of who have purchased a house in the past think that now is a right time to buy house.
+More than 54 percent of people who have never owned a house and more than 63 percent of who have purchased a house in the past think that now is the right time to buy a house.

 - Over 60 percent of home-buyers with outstanding student loans and almost 2/3rd of those with credit card dues think that now is the right time to purchase a house.
 More than 50 percent of people without any kind of debt believe also concur with this.